juniormfreitas/laravel-container/README.md

 ## The Environment

-This is a lightweight Laravel Environment containing MySql, Nginx and a PHP instance.
+This is a lightweight Laravel environment containing MySql, Nginx and a PHP instance.

 The laravel app must be placed in the `./src` folder unless you change the path on the line `#44` in the `docker-composer.yml` file.